vegaprotocol/specs/non-protocol-specs/0023b-snapshots-testing.md

 }
 ```

-Adding the command line option `-v` will cause the tool to only output the
+Adding the command line option `-v` will cause the tool to only output the number of versions stored

 ```
 vegatools snapshotdb -d=<snapshot folder> -v
 { Versions: 10 }
 ```

+#### Test Scenarios

+### Validating snapshots

+Snapshots store the state of every changeable engine in the Vega core.
+Therefore to gain confidence that each engine is saving and restoring correctly we need to exercise each core for those functions.

 We need to be able to stop and restart nodes as part of DV so we can test it.